-Hemorrhoids also known as piles, these distended or swollen veins in the anus and lower parts of your rectum if left untreated, can clot or bulge and may become a potential risk which may require advanced laser surgery treatment.
+Haemorrhoids also known as piles, these distended or swollen veins in the anus and lower parts of your rectum if left untreated, can clot or bulge and may become a potential risk that may require advanced laser surgery treatment from chennailasergastro.com.

 Fortunately, some foods can help to cure or reduce the symptoms and may even help prevent piles in the first place, if the issue is treated at early stages.

-Let us take a look at 5 specific foods that can help to prevent this problem and also ways to include them into your meals.
+Let us take a look at 5 specific foods that can help to prevent this problem and also ways to include them in your meals.